 - For a special dining experience in the vein of the French Table d’Hôte, book a table at Woodlands at Ireby.
 Darryl and Naomi are great hosts whose British/European-influenced menu changes daily according to the freshest seasonal and local produce.
 They also have a great selection of wines, and that’s not to mention over 100 different whiskys, which you can sample whilst sitting by the fire after dinner!

-- The other nearby Michelin-starred restaurant is The Forest Side in Grasmere, another award-winning restaurant which uses its own garden produce as well as locally-sourced ingredients.
+- Another nearby Michelin-starred restaurant is The Forest Side in Grasmere; they have a large kitchen garden and source many other ingredients locally.
 We took Matt’s mum here to celebrate her 80th birthday and it was definitely all it was cracked up to be.
 The food was incredible and the staff warm and attentive.